 Not As Hard As It Initially Seems

-Some estimates say the driver needs to press down on the brake pedal with hundreds of pounds worth of force, and this makes it sound like quite the task.
-However, if you consider your own body weight, it is most likely more than 100lbs.
-Yet you probably find it fairly easy to lift yourself up onto your tiptoes, and could probably do it even if you were twice as heavy.
+Some estimates say the driver needs to press down on the brake pedal with hundreds of kilos worth of force, and this makes it sound like quite the task.
+However, consider the fact the average F1 driver weighs about 70 kg (150 lbs).
+Under heavy braking, their body experiences G-forces of up to 5G or more.